kaspermunch/PopulationGenomicsCourse/Exercises/08_archaic_humans/README.md

 diversity project and from the 1000 genomes project, paper [here](https://www.biorxiv.org/content/early/2018/03/16/283606.full.pdf).

-Start up a notebook, and let us explore the dataset (remember to put un your username).
+Start up a notebook, and let us explore the dataset (remember to put in your username).

 ``` r
 slurm-jupyter -u username -A populationgenomics -e jupyter -m 3g -t 3h --run notebook